Discovering Invariant Neighborhood Patterns for Heterophilic Graphs: Related work

-Debiased Graph Neural Networks aim to address the bias issue on graphs.
+\textbf{Debiased Graph Neural Network.} Debiased Graph Neural Networks aim to address the bias issue on graphs \cite{chen2024learning,yang2025leveraging,lv2025grasp,hu2024let}.
 To overcome degree-related bias, SL-DSGCN \cite{tang2020investigating} mitigates the degree-related bias of GCNs by capturing both discrepancies and similarities of nodes with different degrees.
 ImGAGN \cite{qu2021imgagn} is proposed to address the class-related bias, ImGAGN generates a set of synthetic minority nodes to balance the class distribution.
 Different from these works on a single bias, BA-GNN \cite{chen2022ba} proposes a novel Bias-Aware Graph Neural Network (BA-GNN) framework by learning node representation that is invariant across different biases and distributions for invariant prediction.
-Specifically, BA-GNN learns multiple biased graph partitions and selects features, neighbor, and propagation steps for nodes under multiple biased graph partitions.
-EERM \cite{wu2022handling} facilitates graph neural networks to leverage invariance principles for prediction.
-Specifically, EERM resorts to multiple context explorers that are adversarially trained to maximize the variance of risks from multiple virtual environments, which enables the model to extrapolate from a single observed environment which is the common case for node-level prediction.

-However, these works heavily rely on the assumption of homophily, which may be prohibitively failed on heterophilic graphs.
-Our method differs from above methods and aims to learn invariant graph representation for heterophilic graphs.
+EERM \cite{wu2022handling} facilitates graph neural networks to leverage invariance principles for prediction, EERM resorts to multiple context explorers that are adversarially trained to maximize the variance of risks from multiple virtual environments, which enables the model to extrapolate from a single observed environment which is the common case for node-level prediction.
+However, these works heavily rely on the assumption of homophily, which may be prohibitively failed on non-homophilous graphs.
+Our method differs from the above methods and aims to learn invariant graph representation for non-homophilous graphs.